rudism/dropbox-music-player/README.md

 ## Status

 Can be used to list and play albums on Dropbox as long as they're stored correctly.
+Functional on desktop and mobile.

 ## Expected Music Storage Format

 After logging in, you specify a root directory in which to scan for music (for example, `/Music`).
 The application expects you to store `mp3` or `ogg` files in "album" folders within the root directory that you specified.
-Subfolders within album folders will not be scanned, unless the containing folder's name starts with an underscore.
-If there are any image files in an album directory (`png` or `jpg`), the first one found will be used as the background image behind the player when playing that album.
+By default, directories in your root music path are not themselves scanned for subfolders, though this can be tweaked in the settings.

 For example, consider the following file structure: